0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/synchronizer-reorg.md

 ![Figure: Reorg - consolidated state](../../../img/zkEVM/sync-seq-consolidated-reorg.png)

-Consequently, and being cognisant of the current virtual state, _sequencer A_ needs to re-synchronize its state starting from batch $\mathtt{724^B}$.
+Therefore, to align with the current virtual state, sequencer A must re-synchronize its state from batch $\mathtt{724^B}$ onwards.

 To accomplish this, sequencers must always check sequenced transactions present in the L1, in case another sequencer has virtualized a different batch.